Exercise is an essential part of any weight loss routine, but people often worry about its impact on their bodies.

 HIIT is one of the best ways to burn fat fast.
-This type of exercise includes a series of short, intense bursts of work followed by periods that are either low intensity or active recovery.
+This exercise includes a series of short, intense bursts of work followed by either low-intensity or active recovery periods.

 According to a 2017 Study, HIIT is one of the most effective workouts in reducing body fat, allowing you to burn calories quicker than other workouts.

-The intervals usually last between 30 seconds and two minutes each with different levels for beginners, intermediate exercisers, and advanced users.
+The intervals usually last between 30 seconds and two minutes, with different levels for beginners, intermediate exercisers, and advanced users.
 The workouts will typically be divided into three phases: warm-up (optional), high-intensity interval training, cool down/stretch (optional).

 2. Find your fat-burning zone

-To calculate the right running speed for you, first determine what is your maximum heart rate.
-190 minus age = Maximum Heart Rate.
+To calculate the correct running speed for you, first determine your maximum heart rate.
+For example, 190 minus age = Maximum Heart Rate.

 Multiply by 0.70 if you are a woman and multiply by 0.80 if you are a man (your max HR x %)+ resting pulse or 60).
 Then subtract that from 180 will give the target running pace per minute (180-Maximum Heart Rate(x%)+ Resting Pulse) or 100).

 Trainers will often tell their clients to set the treadmill at a lower speed and ramp up their heart rate for an optimal weight-loss experience.
-Low-intensity workouts are less likely to hurt your knees and joints, while still effectively burning fat in a short amount of time.
+However, low-intensity workouts are less likely to hurt your knees and joints while still effectively burning fat in a short amount of time.